Dinners with My Darling: How the Former Monster King Ate Her Way to Happiness: Manga

+Anime

+An anime adaptation was announced on May 1, 2026.

 Other

 In commemoration of the release of the manga's third volume, a voice comic adaptation was uploaded to Futabasha's YouTube channel on May 10, 2024.
 It featured voice performances from Hisako Kanemoto and Tomoaki Maeno.

 Reception

+By November 2025, the series had over 1.3 million copies in circulation.

 The series was ranked third in the tankōbon category at the 2023 Next Light Novel Awards.